rmlrkh/AD-Automation-Scripts/README.md

 ## Usage
 To use these scripts, follow these steps:

+1. Open PowerShell:
-Open PowerShell: Launch PowerShell with administrative privileges.
+2. Launch PowerShell with administrative privileges.
-Run the Script: Navigate to the directory where the script is located and run it with the appropriate parameters.
+3. Navigate to the directory where the script is located and run it with the appropriate parameters.

 # Create a new user
 ```